13 Steps to Better Relationships...and Peace of Mind

 Any of these situations can stir up powerful negative feelings.
 When your social safety net is full of holes, it’s a challenge to maintain your peace of mind.
 Relationship worries can prevent a good night’s sleep or a good day’s work.
 When your relationships are humming along smoothly, on the other hand, it’s much easier to feel peace of mind.

 So how is your “relationship health” these days?
 Do you have the kind of relationships and social support that give you peace of mind?
-Do you possess the social skills to connect up with like-minded others and to resolve typical social problems?
+Do you possess the social skills to connect up with like-minded people and to resolve typical social problems?

 13 Steps to Relationship Health